croikle/Lafortune-fronts/readme.md

 Acknowledgements
 --
-This is part of joint work with Dr. Anna Ghazaryan, Miami University, and Dr. Stephane Lafortune, College of Charleston
+This is part of joint work with Dr. Anna Ghazaryan, Miami University, and Dr.
+Stephane Lafortune, College of Charleston.